WJZ-FM: History of the WJZ-FM call sign

 The call letters WJZ-FM were originally used on what is now WPLJ in New York City from its founding in 1948 to 1953 when the station became WABC-FM, alongside WABC-TV and WABC (AM).

-The call letters "WJZ" were originally created by the Westinghouse Electric Corporation, the direct predecessor to the current CBS Corporation.
-Westinghouse was the owner of WJZ radio in Newark, New Jersey from 1921 to 1923, before it moved to New York.
+The call letters "WJZ" were originally created by the Westinghouse Electric Corporation, a predecessor to the current Paramount Global.
+Westinghouse was the owner of WJZ radio in Newark, New Jersey, from 1921 to 1923, before it moved to New York.
 Apocryphal stories claimed the "JZ" in the call sign referred to New Jersey, but call letters in 1921 were assigned by the Department of Commerce, often in sequential alphabetical order, and few of them stood for anything.
 Often, years later, owners retroactively created a slogan to fit their call letters.
 Meanwhile, the WJZ call letters have been used in Baltimore since 1957, when WAAM (channel 13) was renamed to WJZ-TV, an ABC Network affiliate that was changed to CBS in 1995.

-WCBC, WBMD-FM, WKTK
+WCBC, WBMD-FM, WKTK, WQSR

 The station signed on the air on November 22, 1963.
 The original call letters were WCBC, owned by Christian Broadcasting Company and it aired a Christian radio format.

 The station was purchased on March 6, 1968, by Key Broadcasting, which continued the Christian radio format, changing its call sign to WBMD-FM in late 1969.
 The new call sign referred to Baltimore, Maryland.
 The FM station simulcast a country music AM station, WBMD, already owned by Key.

 In 1970, the FM's format became progressive rock at night, with country during the day.
 On July 5, 1971, the station's call sign was changed to WKTK and the format shifted to all progressive rock music.
 From 1977 to 1979, WKTK played disco music.
 It later changed to oldies with the decline of disco.
-In 1982, the call letters became WQSR as the station planned to join "Super Radio," a new national adult contemporary music network to be operated by ABC, using noted disc jockeys such as Dan Ingram, Ron Lundy and Jay Thomas.
+In 1982, the call letters became WQSR as the station planned to join "Super Radio", a new national adult contemporary music network to be operated by ABC, using noted disc jockeys such as Dan Ingram, Ron Lundy and Jay Thomas.
 Shortly before Super Radio's scheduled launch, ABC decided not to go forward with the network.
 WQSR kept its new call letters but aired local programming.

 WQSR was then sold to Sconnix Broadcasting in 1988 and continued playing oldies music.
 The station, along with WBMD, was sold to American Radio Systems (ARS) for $39 million in 1994; ARS would merge with CBS Radio in 1998.